 2. Build a two-story house instead of one story.

-Building a two-story home instead of one story is more cost-effective.
+Building a two-story home instead of a one-story is more cost-effective.
 One-story homes are wider and need more space so by building a two-story home you will use less land and spend less on building materials.
-One story home needs more framing and roofing, which adds more money, so it makes more sense to build a two-story home, you will use fewer materials.
-Not to mention you will get better views with a two-story home and more privacy.
+One-story home needs more framing and roofing, so expect to pay more per square foot.
+If you don’t have a preference one story is more cost-effective and not to mention you will get better views with a two-story home.

 3. Build-in winter and spring.